dcartist/Front-end-Challenge/README.md

 - Runs without errors

-- The API cannot be the API you created in your last challenge as well as you cannot use the third-party API you used in the previous challenge.
+- If you participated in the backend challenge you cannot use the same third-API or the API that you created in that challenge

 - It must be mobile-friendly